mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 opr ::= > | <
 ```

-Note that we have three groups of operators—arithmetic, boolean and
+Note that we have three groups of operators: arithmetic, Boolean and
 relational ones.

 And now the definition of statements: